rpkharche/jenkins-python/README.md

-# jenkins-python-gradle
+# jenkins-python
-This is a jenkins project with gradle as build system for a python project
+This is a jenkins project for python